jpsacha/javacpp-presets/pylon/README.md

 Building Pylon Presets
 ----------------------

 To build Pylon presets follow normal javacpp-presets setup.
-You will need to install [Pylon 5.0.0](http://www.baslerweb.com/en/support/downloads) in default location.
+You will need to install [Pylon 5.0.5](http://www.baslerweb.com/en/support/downloads) in default location.
 You do not need `buildcpp` as the installed Pylon binaries are used.
 Tu build presets run:

 ```
-mvn install --projects .,pylon
+mvn -Djavacpp.cppbuild.skip=true install --projects .,pylon
 ```

 Examples of Use